Lschulzes/challenge-react-poll/README.md

 ![Answered Poll](./doc/answered-poll-notes.png)

-**Your challenge**: create the above functionality using React (in TypeScript) using this repo as a starting point.
+**Your challenge**: create the above functionality using React (in TypeScript, with React Hooks) using this repo as a starting point.

 ## Instructions